 Working out before work, soaking in some fresh air and giving myself positive energy for the day – the idea of early morning exercise sounded great.
 Until I realized what it really meant to be a member of the 6AM club.

 The days are getting shorter, temperatures are dropping and daylight has become a rare commodity.
-Many of us get up in the dark and leave work in the dark.
 No wonder that the idea of exercising after work isn’t exactly an attractive one.

 It has become hard for me too to motivate myself.
-Lately, I often felt like I had already used up my energy for the day and just couldn’t get my weaker self to hit the gym or go for a run in the dark after work.
+Lately, I often feel like I have already used up my energy for the day and just can‘t get my weaker self to hit the gym or go for a run after work.

 Rise and shine

 So I thought why not try to wake up an extra hour earlier and work out first thing in the morning.
 It’d be a great start into the day and take away my daily evening struggle of whether or not I should venture out into the cold night to get some physical exercise done.